AGENTS.md — a project constitution for AI-assisted Python development

 Contents

-Every AI coding agent — Claude Code, Cursor, Copilot Workspace — starts each session with zero knowledge of your project.
-It doesn’t know your package manager, your test command, your directory layout, or that you moved off pip six months ago.
+Every AI coding agent — Claude Code, Cursor, Copilot — starts each session with zero knowledge of your project.
+It doesn’t know your package manager, your test command, or your directory layout.
 So it guesses.
 And it guesses wrong.

 A project constitution fixes this.
-It’s a markdown file at the root of your repo that gives agents the context they need: commands, structure, conventions, constraints.
+It’s a markdown file at the root of your repo that loads automatically at session start.
 Anthropic calls theirs CLAUDE.md.
 The vendor-neutral version is AGENTS.md.
-Same idea — a single file that turns a generic coding assistant into one that knows your project.
+Same idea — a single file that turns a generic assistant into one that knows your project.

 What goes in it